 \subsection{Relevant works}

 The extent of a near-field region and the beamdepth of several array geometries have been discussed in \cite{primer_on_nf_bf, large_arr_beamdepth, uca_near_field}.
-Listed papers investigated the communications performance of the apertures for some arbitrarily selected array size and operating frequency.
-The near-field sensing performance is primarily evaluated in terms of Cramér-Rao lower limits (CRLB) \cite{crlb_nf_sensing}, suitable for a single target and cumbersome in usage.
+Listed papers investigated the communication performance of the apertures for some arbitrarily selected array sizes and operating frequencies.
+The near-field sensing performance is primarily evaluated in terms of Cramér-Rao lower bounds (CRLB) \cite{crlb_nf_sensing}, which are suitable for a single target but cumbersome to use.
 A cooptimization of the sensing and communication performance in terms of CRLB can be found in \cite{nf_jcns}.